A1 Grand Prix car

 The Lola A1GP was a vehicle designed to compete in the A1 Grand Prix.
 The car was standardised for every team to provide a level playing field for competing nations.
 It was designed to reduce the volume of "dirty air", allowing drivers to close in on the car in front, encouraging overtaking.
 The bodywork was mainly pre-impregnated carbon fibre composites.
 From 2008–09 Ferrari was consulted on the design and manufacture for all A1 Grand Prix cars.
-Lola A1GP the car replaced in the 2008-2009 season A1GP Powered by Ferrari car.
+From the 2008-2009 season the Lola A1GP car was replaced by the A1GP Powered by Ferrari car.

 Design

 The Lola A1GP was the spec car used by the series from the 2005–06 season to the 2007–08 season.
 It was powered by Zytek engines, and ran on Cooper tyres.
-The former chassis is now used in the Euroseries 3000, starting in 2009.
+The former chassis was then used in the Euroseries 3000 (or Auto GP) started in 2009.

 Chassis

 The chassis, designated Lola A1GP is made and designed by Lola Cars.
 The A1 Car's carbon fibre skin cloaks a core of aluminium honeycomb.
 Based on bionic engineering principles found in nature, the hexagonal honeycomb provides remarkable strength for its weight, and has progressive deformation properties in response to an impact, which contributes to driver safety.
 In addition, drivers are protected by FIA-approved side intrusion panels that protect them from lateral impacts.